 - Surveys: Visitors may volunteer to participate in an online survey on the website or via email.
 Individuals may choose to disclose responses or not.
 All personal details provided will be confidential and stored on secure servers and will only be used to improve the organization.

-Unless otherwise stated, we do not publish, sell, trade, rent or exchange Donor Data.
+We do not publish, sell, trade, rent or exchange Donor Data.
 We may use available information, in aggregate, to supplement the Donor Data to improve the information we use to drive our fundraising and communications efforts.
-We allow donors the option to have their name publicly associated with their donation, or to remain anonymous, as part of the online donation process.
+We allow donors the option to have their name publicly associated with their donation or to remain anonymous as part of the online donation process.

 We use data gathered for payment processors and other service providers only for the purposes described in this policy.

 Third-Party Platform Policies

 We will never sell or share your details with other organizations or companies.
 The only exceptions are the trusted service providers that all us to conduct our business.
 These providers only use your information under the express direction of PWW and do not have rights to use it for their own purposes.

 - Online donation platforms: